Skip to Main Content

 Get your chimney inspected

-If you have a fireplace, getting your chimney inspected and cleaned before each burning season is paramount.
-The inspection should cover several areas, including scheduling chimney cleaning and inspection by a certified chimney sweep, inspecting the chimney cap for damage, checking the flashing where it meets the roof to prevent water entry, repairing the chimney exterior, cleaning the flue, removing leftover ash from previous fires, and testing the damper for proper opening and closing.
+A chimney inspection should cover several areas, including inspecting the chimney cap for damage, checking the flashing where it meets the roof to prevent water entry, repairing the chimney exterior, cleaning the flue, removing leftover ash from previous fires, and testing the damper for proper opening and closing.
 This proactive approach keeps your home safe and ensures a cozy and warm winter.
+Be sure to hire a licensed chimney sweep to ensure a thorough, accurate inspection.

 How can you prepare your home’s interior for winter?